 5. Offer Competitive-Edge Service:

-After a bad customer service experience, 39% of customers will avoid a company for two years.
+After a bad customer experience, 39% of customers will avoid a company for two years.
 On the other hand, customers are willing to pay up to a 16% price premium on products and services for good customer service (10).
 This also leads to increased loyalty and future spending.
 By simply providing convenient, effortless support on a person’s channel of choice, companies can directly impact bottom-line revenue.
 When thinking about superior service, companies need to think omnichannel.
-Leverage a single AI brain across email, chat, messaging and voice (an emerging support channel) to offer anytime, anywhere support.
+Leverage a single AI brain across customer support email, chat, messaging and voice (an emerging support channel) to offer anytime, anywhere support.

 AI can now successfully perform knowledge-based work.
 It can help companies reign in excessive customer service costs, while also scaling higher-quality support that incentivizes long-term loyalty and repeat purchasing.